Pentax K-3 II versus Nikon D7200

 The K-3 II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the D7200 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.

 So what is the bottom line?
-Which of the two cameras – the Pentax K-3 II or the Nikon D7200 – has the upper hand?
+Is the Pentax K-3 II better than the Nikon D7200 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Faster burst: Shoots at higher frequency (8.3 vs 6 flaps/sec) to capture the decisive moment.